Durkan claims Derry homeless being passed on motorway by people being sent from Belfast

 "The situation is not just desperate; it is dangerous.
 Accommodation that was once deemed a last resort has become the norm.
 The growing reliance on non-standard accommodation, such as hotels and bed and breakfasts, should be a concern for each and every one of us,” he said.

-The Foyle MLAs spoke of a large increase in expenditure on ‘non-standard’ accommodation over recent years.
+The Foyle MLA spoke of a large increase in expenditure on ‘non-standard’ accommodation over recent years.

 "The rapid escalation in emergency accommodation expenditure has seen costs soar to an eye-watering £7.6 million in 2022-23.
 That is a particularly bitter pill to swallow when we consider that the Department for Communities seems to be, or is, unable to fund homelessness prevention initiatives, currently operating at a deficit of £7.4 million,” he declared.